 Investors will be able to sell their holdings of Treasury Bonds, Treasury Indexed Bonds or Tax-Free Stock.
 Treasury Bonds or Treasury Indexed Bonds will be bought back in $1,000 face value increments with a minimum amount of $1,000 face value.
 Investors will not be charged a fee to utilise the Buyback Facility.

 Investors will receive a market price for any bond sold through the Buyback Facility.
 Prices are set based on prevailing mid-rate prices in the secondary wholesale market.
 The price data is sourced from the Yieldbroker DEBTS system which is a major electronic trading platform for fixed income securities in the Australian and New Zealand financial markets.
-The prices set each day will apply to all buyback transactions that are successfully processed on that day.
-Prices are provided on a ‘T’ basis; that is, the price offered to investors will include accrued interest up until the date when the transaction is processed.
+Payment for all successful buyback transactions will occur two days after Computershare receives the Buyback Form.
+Prices are provided on a ‘T+2’ basis; that is, the price offered to investors will include accrued interest up until the date when payment is made for the buyback transaction.
 The price offered to investors on bonds that are ex-interest (that is, seven calendar days before the coupon payment date) will reflect the fact that the investor is entitled to receive the coupon payment on the bond.

 How to sell